Buckley, Flintshire: Bus

 There are a number of bus routes that pass through Buckley, mostly operated by Arriva Buses Wales, which now means on most weekdays a bus to Chester or Mold is available every 10 minutes.

 Rail

-Buckley has previously been served by up to three different stations on lines operated by the Wrexham, Mold and Connah's Quay Railway and the Mold Railway.
-Services to Mold and Connah's Quay have been discontinued and the old train lines removed.
-Many features remain visible particularly within Knowle Hill Nature Reserve to the east of the town.
+Buckley has previously been served by three different stations on lines operated by the Wrexham, Mold and Connah's Quay Railway and the Mold Railway.
+Many of the old lines and their features are traceable particularly within Knowle Hill Nature Reserve to the east of the town.

-Today, Buckley railway station is a minor stop on the Borderlands Line, which runs from Wrexham to Bidston on the Wirral.
+Today, Buckley railway station is a stop on the Borderlands Line, which runs from Wrexham to Bidston on the Wirral.
 It is operated by Transport for Wales.
 Trains run every 60 minutes, Monday to Saturday daytimes, and less frequently on evenings and Sundays.
 Connections can be made at Shotton, Wrexham General, and at Bidston for Liverpool.
 There are two platforms, one for each direction the line runs in.